Plan Your Visit

 Campgrounds: $20/site/night at Coal Banks, Judith Landing, and James Kipp.
 Reservations are not taken in advance.
 Please pay in the same manner as the river use fee, but using the yellow envelopes available at the campground entrance.

 Commercial Groups: A Special Recreation Permit is required for all fee-based operations.
-Contact the Missouri Breaks Interpretive Center at 406-622-4000 or by email at [email protected] for a current list of Authorized Outfitting and Vending Services, including shuttle services.
+Contact the Missouri Breaks Interpretive Center at 406-622-4000 or by email to [email protected] for a current list of Authorized Outfitting and Vending Services, including shuttle services.

 Registration: Registration is not required, but it’s encouraged for safety and statistics.
-Register at the Missouri Breaks Interpretive Center in Fort Benton, Fort Benton Canoe Launch, Fort Benton Motorboat Launch, Wood Bottom, Coal Banks Landing or Judith Landing.
+Register at the Missouri Breaks Interpretive Center in Fort Benton, Fort Benton Canoe Launch, Fort Benton Motorboat Launch, Wood Bottom, Coal Banks Landing, or Judith Landing.
 If BLM employees are not present, please use the self-registration boxes at these locations.

-- Safety
+Safety

 River Conditions

-- The Upper Missouri is considered an easy river to float.
+The Upper Missouri is considered an easy river to float.
 The rapids are Class I, which is defined as low risk with easy opportunities for self-rescue.
 The rapids are fast moving with riffles and small waves, and obstructions are generally easy to avoid.
 However, vigilance is still needed because hazards such as submerged rocks, tree snags, and powerful undertows may occasionally lurk beneath the surface.

 Weather & Emergencies

-- Weather can be one of the most hazardous factors on the river.
+Weather can be one of the most hazardous factors on the river.
 Temperatures during the floating season can range from 32 degrees to 100 degrees.
 Be prepared to deal with sudden storms, strong winds, hail, and flash floods.

-- Bring layered clothing, rain gear, sun protection, and thermal wear.
+Bring layered clothing, rain gear, sun protection, and thermal wear.

-- Cell service is poor along most of the river, although in some areas it is improved by hiking to the rim.
+Cell service is poor along most of the river, although in some areas it is improved by hiking to the rim.
 It is recommended to bring a device with a satellite connection.

 Gear & Behavior

-- Approved personal flotation devices are required for every boater.
+Approved personal flotation devices are required for every boater.
 Children under 12 must wear a life vest at all times.

-- Dispersed hiking can be enjoyed anywhere on public lands along the river corridor.
+Dispersed hiking can be enjoyed anywhere on public lands along the river corridor.
 There are no established trails.

-- Fishing is permitted for Montana State residents and non-residents with a fishing license.
+Fishing is permitted for Montana State residents and non-residents with a fishing license.
 Common sportfish available include walleye, sauger, northern pike, channel catfish, smallmouth bass, shovelnose sturgeon and paddlefish.

-- Camping
+Camping

 Campsites

-- Camping is allowed in developed campgrounds or at dispersed, undeveloped sites on public land anywhere along the river corridor.
+Camping is allowed in developed campgrounds or at dispersed, undeveloped sites on public land anywhere along the river corridor.
 There is not a campsite reservation system – campsites are first-come, first-served.

-- Concentrate campsites as much as possible to reduce impacts and allow others to enjoy the area.
+Concentrate campsites as much as possible to reduce impacts and allow others to enjoy the area.
 When using developed campsites, try to concentrate use around one fire ring.

-- Campsites should be away from cottonwood trees due to falling limbs.
+Campsites should be away from cottonwood trees due to falling limbs.

-- It is recommended to use existing metal fire rings for open fires, and to use cook stoves where possible.
+It is recommended to use existing metal fire rings for open fires, and to use cook stoves where possible.
 Fire restrictions for public safety may be issued at any time.

 Dishwater & Waste

-- Trash must be packed out in keeping with Leave No Trace principles.
+Trash must be packed out in keeping with Leave No Trace principles.
 Dumpsters are available at Coal Banks, Judith Landing, and James Kipp.

-- Strain dishwater.
+Strain dishwater.
 Pack out the solids and scatter the liquids 200 feet from river.

-- Portable toilets are mandatory for overnight campers.
+Portable toilets are mandatory for overnight campers.
 The portable toilet must be either a washable, reusable toilet system that allows for the carry-out and disposal of solid human waste via an authorized sewer system or an approved degradable bag system specifically designed for human waste disposal.

-- Respect and Protect
+Respect and Protect

 Etiquette on the River

-- Floaters have the right-of-way but all users should be respectful.
+Floaters have the right of way, but all users should be respectful.

-- Floaters: When possible, pull aside and group up to allow motorboats to pass, particularly in shallow sections where power boats can only travel in narrow channels.
+• Floaters: When possible, pull aside and group up to allow motorboats to pass, particularly in shallow sections where power boats can only travel in narrow channels.

-- Motorboats: Give a wide berth and slow to no-wake speeds at docks and boat landings.
+• Motorized boats: Give a wide berth and slow to no-wake speeds at docks and boat landings.

 Group Travel Best Practices on the River

-- Keep your group compact with a lead and sweep boat.
+Keep your group compact with a lead and sweep boat.

-- Don’t spread out more than half the river’s width for safety and courtesy to passing motorboats and other groups.
+Don’t spread out more than half the river’s width for safety and courtesy to passing motorboats and other groups.

-- Consider lashing boats together in wind and towing slower paddlers.
+Consider lashing boats together in wind and towing slower paddlers.

 Wildlife and Land Use

-- Respect wildlife habitats.
-Common species that may be spotted along the river include mule and whitetail deer, pronghorn antelope, elk, bighorn sheep, coyotes, mountain lions, red fox, badger, raccoon, skunk, beaver, porcupine, muskrat, prairie dogs, waterfowl, songbirds, raptors and reptiles.
+Respect wildlife habitats.
+Common species that may be spotted along the river include mule and whitetail deer, pronghorn antelope, elk, bighorn sheep, coyotes, mountain lions, red fox, badger, raccoon, skunk, beaver, porcupine, muskrat, prairie dogs, waterfowl, songbirds, raptors, and reptiles.

-- You are likely to see cattle grazing near the river. on public lands.
 The BLM manages the river according to multiple use and sustained yield principles, balancing the preservation of natural and cultural resources with uses like livestock grazing and recreation.